ahmetdrk/JavaPractices/README.md

 # JavaPractices
-This repository includes from A to Z Java programming language practices.
+This repository includes from A to Z Java programming language's the practices of me.